OxOv3rH4uL/Wobot-AI-Todo/README.md

     ```bash
     cd Wobot-AI-Todo
     pip install -r requirements.txt
+    Change the variables of MySQL present in env according to your setup
+    Change the host present in env file to localhost
     bash start.sh
     ```
 4. **If you are having Docker then follow these steps:**